Welcome to the Anderson Trojan Band!

 ABBA: The Anderson Band Booster Association

 Is summer band important?
-YES, it is THE time for learning all marching fundamentals and the band begins to learn halftime drills, stands music and the marching contest show and music.
-Marching Spots on the field are maintained by knowing your music and drill.
+YES, it is THE time for learning all marching fundamentals, and the band begins to learn halftime drills, stand music, and the marching contest show and music.
+Marching spots on the field are maintained by knowing your music and drill.